How To Talk To

 Inspired by Indigo is an online community designed to help you make equity a habit with self-care and joy.
-Learn and practice in community for 30 days.
+Get the facts delivered to your inbox, practice in community, and get suggestions for ways to include anti-oppression into your everyday life for 30 days.

 7 Words to Know

-If you're going to have the hard conversation about racism, know how to say it.
-This download explains common terms and how they relate to each other.
+If you're going to have the hard conversation about racism, be clear.
+This video and download explain common terms and how they relate to each other.